 Derek Davis discussed his first-hand knowledge on how to structure your cannabis business to avoid costly mistakes, as well as how 280E impacts your business.

-If you have any specific questions, you can contact us to get started.
+If you have any specific questions about structuring your cannabis business, then please contact us to get started.

 You can watch the full webinar here: